 What is the enrollment process for individual field placements? »

-What are the deadlines for enrollment in an individual field placements? »
+What are the deadlines for enrollment in an individual field placement? »

 How do students find a faculty supervisor? »